foroughsh/A_framework_for_meeting_MO_TNSM2023/documentation/data_collection.md

 ```
 indicates the change in allocated CPU cores for node $j$.

-Currently, the sequestional action set is not merged in this code.
+Currently, the sequestional action set is not merged in the current repository.
 It can be accessed through the code presented in the following repository:
 https://github.com/foroughsh/online_policy_adaptation_using_rollout

 Given (\ref{eq:action_def}), the system model (\ref{eq:dynamics_def}) can be stated more explicitly as